 There’s no need to travel halfway across the world to find paradise when these fabulous Florida beaches are right in your backyard.
 Come for a short Florida getaway or make it a full vacation.

 No matter what you choose to do, you’ll find it here, even if you decide to do nothing at all!

 Florida Gulf Coast Beaches of Tampa, St Petersburg, and Clearwater

 Tampa Bay is home to the largest metro area on the Gulf Coast.
-It’s the natural gateway to Florida gulf beaches, whether you’re coming by car or plane.
-Clearwater Beach is often called America’s best beach city.
+It’s the natural gateway to Florida gulf beaches, whether you’re coming by car, plane, or just popping over from a from a romantic getaway in Orlando.
+Clearwater Beach is often called America’s Best Beach City.
 There are two parts to this title ‘beach’ and ‘city,’ and you get the best of both worlds in greater Tampa.

 The resorts and public beach access give visitors the sand and surf they came for as well as some unique “big market” attractions.
 Pier 60 offers a sunset celebration that rivals Mallory Square in the Keys.
 Numerous tourist boats leave out Clearwater Beach Marina and St John’s Pass offering everything from ice cream dolphin tours to jet skiing on the bay.

 A little farther inland, you’ll find legit urban adventures like the Dali Museum, Tampa Riverwalk, and nightlife in Ybor City.

 A short drive up the coast takes you to the Scottish town of Dunedin and the Greek village of Tarpon Springs – sponge diving capital of the world.
 If you don’t want to drive at all, the trolley system can take you all the way from Tarpon Springs to the Tampa Riverwalk.